dldbwns23/dldbwns23.github.io/resume.md

 ### EDUCATION

-POHANG UNIVERSITY of SCIENCE and TECHNOLOGY
-Bachelor of Mathematics, 2028 Feb
+POHANG UNIVERSITY of SCIENCE and TECHNOLOGY Bachelor of Science in Mathematics, Feb 2028

 ### SKILLS: